-Those familiar with Starlito's - strong - latest releases may have noticed this: the Nashville rapper now frequently collaborates with a man called Mobsquad Nard.
+Those familiar with Starlito's - strong - latest releases might have noticed this: the Nashville rapper frequently teams up with a man called Mobsquad Nard.
 He featured on several of his projects, Manifest Destiny, Hot Chicken and Funerals & Court Dates 2.
 His very first appearances, though, predated these collaborations.
 The Jacksonville rapper, actually, started being noticed with his song "Right Ni", in 2015.
-And afterwards, he has been taken in charge by Cinematic Music Group, the Sony subsidiary already supporting rap luminaries like Joey Badass, Mick Jenkins and G-Herbo, which allowed the young man to start being covered by the media.
+And afterwards, he's been taken in charge by Cinematic Music Group, the subsidiary of Sony already supporting rap luminaries like Joey Badass, Mick Jenkins and G-Herbo, which allowed the young man to start being covered by the media.

-Nardo DaVinci is a strong release, with a few anthological songs: "Itz Dat", his collaboration with Boosie – that one would transcend any track he would participate to, anyway; the swirling and intoxicating "All Traps Closed"; the indolent "Cant Fool With Me", featuring the full Mobsquad crew; the implacable "Peephole"; and most importantly, the well-named "Fukk It Up", a frenzied song declaimed by Nard and his pal Lil Tee on some naïve melody, in a possessed way.
+Nardo DaVinci is a strong release, with a few anthological songs: "Itz Dat", his collaboration with Boosie – that man would transcend any track he would participate to, anyway; the swirling and intoxicating "All Traps Closed"; the indolent "Cant Fool With Me", with the full Mobsquad crew; the implacable "Peephole"; and most importantly, the well-named "Fukk It Up", a frenzied song declaimed in a possessed way by Nard and his pal Lil Tee on a naïve melody.